CodexLink/chips.omp.json/README.md

 ## Credits

-* [JanDeDobbeleer][oh-my-posh] for the amazing zsh-like integration for the powershell.
+* [JanDeDobbeleer](https://github.com/JanDeDobbeleer/oh-my-posh) for the amazing zsh-like integration for the powershell.